 In conjunction with the roading/transport activity, the property team assists with urban revitalisation which provides a more pleasant environment for our communities by improving urban spaces.
-Urban revitalisation and renewal shapes and articulates space by giving form, shape and character to buildings, neighbourhoods and towns.
+Urban revitalisation and renewal shapes and articulates space by giving form, shape and character to buildings, religing our hoods and towns.